omniti-labs/mimeo/doc/howto.md

             , "GRANT select ON keith.manual_snap_tables TO omniti"}', 'snap');

 - - -
 **Incremental** replication is useful when the source table has a timestamp column that is set at EVERY insert or update.
+Incremental also DOES NOT replicate deletes.
 Many other per-table replication methods rely solely on triggers on the source database (and mimeo does as well as you'll see later).
 But when a table has a special column like this, it's very easy to do replication without the overhead of triggers and this can greatly ease the load on the source database when a table receive a high rate of inserts (tracking web page hits for example).
-If the table only ever gets inserts, the inserter replication type is best to use since it has less overhead than the updater replication.
+There's two types of incremental replication: inserter & updater.
+If the table only ever gets inserts (or that's all you care about replicating), the inserter replication type is best to use since it has less overhead than the updater replication.
+Updater will also replicate rows if that same timestamp column is set on every update in addition to when it's inserted.
 Updater replication requires that the source table have either a primary or unique key.
 Inserter replication requires no primary/unique keys.

     destinationdb=# SELECT mimeo.inserter_maker('public.inserter_test_source', 'insert_timestamp', 1);
     NOTICE:  Snapshotting source table to pull all current source data...